 - Set a large covered pot of water over high heat, and bring to a rolling boil.

 - Add a large pinch of salt and carefully drop the broccolini into the boiling water.
 Cook the broccolini until it turns bright green and becomes tender-crisp, 1 to 3 minutes, depending on the size of the stalks.
-Transfer the broccolini to a colander to drain.
+Transfer the broccolini to a to drain.

 - Arrange the broccolini on a serving platter and spoon the tahini sauce over the top.
 Sprinkle with toasted sesame seeds and crushed red pepper flakes and serve.